You are here: Home » Labour & Birth » Where to Give Birth: The Options

 But if you’re having your first baby, home birth slightly increases the risk of serious problems for the baby – including death or issues that might affect the baby's quality of life – from 5 in 1,000 for a hospital birth to 9 in 1,000 for a home birth.

-If you’re having your second baby, a planned home birth is as safe as having your baby in hospital or a midwife-led unit.
+If you've had a baby before, a planned home birth is as safe as having your baby in hospital or a midwife-led unit.

 If you give birth at home, you'll be supported by a midwife who will be with you while you're in labour.
 If you need any help or your labour is not progressing as well as it should, your midwife will make arrangements for you to go to hospital.